7ombie/textmode/docs/README.md

 browser is able to import values from JSON files.

 The licensing is open source (and viral).
-Refer to the *Copying & Licensing* section (at very end of this readme) for more information.
+Refer to the *Copying & Licensing* section (at very end of this README) for more information.

 The Textmode API